 However, having a grasp of Norwegian will help you to settle into your new surroundings and will allow you to communicate with other foreign students from Denmark and Sweden, so don't turn down an opportunity to learn another language.
 Skills of this nature impress employers when applying for jobs.

 Bear in mind that some programmes require proficiency in the Norwegian language.
 Those that do are usually preceded by an intense one-year language course for international students.

 While Norway isn't a member of the European Union (EU), it is a member of the European Economic Area (EEA).
 This means that EEA citizens can study in Norway for three months before having to register with the police.

-You will find everything that you need to know about visa requirements by contacting the embassy or high commission in your home country.
-For more information, see Study in Norway or the Norwegian Directorate of Immigration (UDI).
+You'll find everything that you need to know about visa requirements by contacting the embassy or high commission in your home country.
+For more information, see Study in Norway - Student residence permit or the Norwegian Directorate of Immigration (UDI).

 This visa information is still valid following the UK's decision to leave the European Union and will be updated if changes happen.

 To find out whether your qualifications are recognised by Norwegian institutions, check the GSU-list.